beerisgood/Windows11_Privacy/README.md

 a nice tool to handle some stuff manually: https://github.com/mirinsoft/sharpapp

-If you want completely uninstall OneDrive in Windows 10, see https://github.com/TERRAOperative/OneDrive-Uninstaller

 All my commits are signed with my GPG Key:

 ID 4AEE18F83AFDEB23 (0x620F071D)